BugBunny/ian_timaeus/_pages/cv.md

 ### Teaching, Training and Academic Management

-2013-16: External Examiner, MSc in Population and Development, [London School of Economics](https://www.lse.ac.uk/ "Open link in a new window")
+2013-16: External Examiner, MSc in Population and Development, [London School of Economics](https://www.lse.ac.uk/ "Open link in a new window"){:target="_blank" rel="noopener"}
 2012-15: Produced 13 half-day sessions of distance-learning materials in demography for the [Population Analysis for Policies & Programmes](https://papp.iussp.org/) project and for LSHTM.
 1982 on: Engaged in teaching on LSH&TM’s [MSc](https://www.lshtm.ac.uk/study/courses/masters-degrees "Open this page of the LSHTM website") and [short course](https://www.lshtm.ac.uk/study/courses/short-courses "Open this page of the LSHTM website") programmes, recently  teaching on the following MSc course modules:
 –  Population, Poverty and Environment (Module Organizer)